Truncation of long-range percolation with non-summable interactions in dimensions $d\geq 3$: Introduction

 \begin{theorem} Let $d\geq 3$, let $T(d)=10^{26}$ for $d\geq 4$, and let $T(3)=10^{400}$.
 Let $(p_x)_{x\in \Z^d\setminus \{\mz\}}$ be such that $\infty > \sum_{x \in \Z^d \setminus \{\mz\}} p_x > T(d)$, and such that \eqref{eq:irreduc} and \eqref{eq:isotropy} hold.
 Then

 and

 \end{theorem}

-Although the enormously large constant of $10^{400}$, respectively $10^{26}$, in Theorem \ref{theo:isotropic} is not relevant for any practical use, it is interesting that the constant does not depend on the dimension $d$ and is uniform over all probability measures $\p$ defined by $(p_x)_{x\in \Z^d\setminus\{\mz\}}$.
+Although the enormously large constants of $10^{400}$ in dimension $d=3$ and $10^{26}$ in dimensions $d\geq 4$ in Theorem \ref{theo:isotropic} are not relevant for any practical use, it is interesting that the constants do not depend on the dimension $d$ and are uniform over all probability measures $\p$ defined by $(p_x)_{x\in \Z^d\setminus\{\mz\}}$.
 Further significant reduction of this constant seems feasible using more precise estimates throughout the proof; we do not pursue this in this paper.
 It is also an interesting problem how small a constant $C$ can be such that the condition $\sum_{x\in \Z^d \setminus \{\mz\}}p_x > C$ guarantees $\p(|K_\mz|=\infty)>0$ in the isotropic case.
-More generally, it is conjectured \cite[Conjecture 7.3]{easo2023critical} that there exists a constant $C<\infty$ such that for all transitive graphs that are not one-dimensional, the condition $\E\left[\deg(x)\right]>C$ guarantees the existence of an infinite open cluster, where $x$ is a vertex in the graph.
+More generally, it is conjectured by Easo and Hutchcroft \cite[Conjecture 7.3]{easo2023critical} that there exists a constant $C<\infty$ such that for all transitive graphs that are not one-dimensional, the condition $\E\left[\deg(x)\right]>C$ guarantees the existence of an infinite open cluster, where $x$ is a vertex in the graph.
 Special cases of this conjecture for spread-out percolation have been solved by Penrose \cite{penrose1993spread} and Spanos and Tointon \cite{spanos2024spread}.
+Generally, one expects the optimal constant $C$ to be much smaller than $10^{26}$.
+For example, for the standard integer lattice in dimensions $d \in \{2,\ldots,9\}$ it is known that the expected degree at criticality $(2 d p_c(d))$ is at most $2.4$ \cite{gomes2021upper}.

 Also, note that the probability $\p \left( |K_\mz| < \infty \right)$ in \eqref{eq:isotrop finite cluster low prob} does in general not decay sub-exponentially in the expected degree $\E\left[\deg(\mz)\right]=\sum_{x \in \Z^d \setminus \{\mz\}} p_x$, as